 Towing companies meeting the eligibility requirements and requesting to act as a towing company for the department shall be placed on a rotation list.
-Additions to this list are made on July 1st of each year.
+Additions to this list can be made at anytime during the year.
 To be eligible to act as a towing service for the Neenah Police department, the following criteria must be met.